 We can also estimate it indirectly through field tests, the most important of which is the measurement of the time required for a limited distance.
-This distance is usually 1 to 3 kilometres depending on the type of test used and the sample to measure its fitness, available capabilities and available time.
+This distance is usually 1 to 3 kilometers depending on the type of test used and the sample to measure its fitness, available capabilities and available time.

 Measurement of musculoskeletal fitness.

-This fitness consists of muscle strength, muscular endurance and articular flexibility.
+This fitness consists of muscle strength, muscular endurance, and articular flexibility.
 Laboratory or field tests can be used to measure this type of fitness.

 Common field tests to measure muscular strength are the arm pressure test from the slant position or the upward lift by the brain as an indicator of the strength of the arms and thorax.

 The force of the grip can also be used as an indicator of muscle strength.
 The muscular endurance usually measured by the sit-down test.
-With bending the knees and for a minute as an indicator of the strength of the abdominal muscles and carrying them.
+By bending the knees and for a minute as an indicator of the strength of the abdominal muscles and carrying them.